rachayita/OpsNotes/rust/rust.md

 - Fn is the family of closures
   - functions that you can call multiple times without restriction
   - this highest category also includes all fn functions
-  - closure that drop values, are not allowed to have Fn
+  - closure that drop values, are not Fn, only FnOnce
 - FnMut: trait of closures that requires mut access to a value
   - but doesn’t drop any values
   - can be called multiple times if the closure itself is declared mut